 Avoid version conflicts with Real-Time Presence

-When you open a Microsoft Word, Powerpoint or Excel document from Drive, G Suite will check if anyone else is currently editing the document.
+When you open a Microsoft Word, Powerpoint or Excel document from Drive, Google Workspace will check if anyone else is currently editing the document.
 You will then receive a notification to let you know if it’s safe to edit or if you should wait.
 (This feature is only available when Drive File Stream is installed).

 Google Drive status notifications include: